The Ultimate Ethical Fashion Guide

 The use of less resource consuming fibers like bamboo, organically grown cotton, ethically produced silk, recycled fibers and other natural fibers that require less processing and chemicals is a great first step.
 Although organic farming is not the best solution, the environmental impact depends highly on the specifics of how cotton is being grown, for example.
 My preference is fabrics like bamboo, that require by nature less water and pesticides, also, recycling clothes seems like a great alternative but again, you have to look closer at the processing and how many water or synthetic products are necessary to recycle an old garment.

-The origin of a more ethical fabric also has to do with the conditions in which the crops were grown, making sure that farmers are being compensated in a fair way for their work and that they are not being exposed to unnecessary risks is a hard task, but entities devoted to reinforce fair trade policies are helping give these issues more visibility.
+The origin of a more ethical fabric also has to do with the conditions in which the crops were grown, making sure that farmers are being compensated in a fair way for their work and that they are not being exposed to unnecessary risks is a hard task, but entities devoted to reinforcing fair trade policies are helping give these issues more visibility.

 Overall supply chain management

 Ensuring transparency in regards to who makes the products and under which conditions is vital for a transparent supply chain.
 Adopting global fair trade standards and safety regulations are some of the policies to look for when evaluating a company’s supply chain.
-Making sure animals are not being hurt, that the manufacturing and distribution process are clearly mapped out gives us security about the transparency and claims of a company.
+Making sure animals are not being hurt, that the manufacturing and distribution processes are clearly mapped out gives us security about the transparency and claims of a company.

 In the United States, the California Transparency in Supply Chains Act “requires retail sellers and manufacturers doing business in the state to disclose their efforts to eradicate slavery and human trafficking from their direct supply chains for tangible goods offered for sale…”, for example.